jjvanzon/Circular-Language-Spec/spec/overview.md

 ### Misc Diagram Topics

 - It would be nice if diagrams could be automatically drawn out: if the metrics and positions of the shapes and lines could be automatically done.
 Suggestions could be found this documentation about aspects of positioning, that might make diagrams look tidier.
-Also described might be ideas about how colors may be used to highlight things
+Also described might be ideas about how colors may be used to highlight things.

 - This documentation might still be loose ideas from previous descriptions of this Circle programming language.